sd18ub/SAE204/README.md

 Hello,
-This is a project from my University.
+This is a project formy university.
 First step to have the file is to download the files :

   - You can use "git clone ...."